asklora/DSS-Quant-Factors/components/prediction/prediction_service/README.md

-# Model Training
+# Prediction Service
-This steps read from preprocessed data Table and train models.
+This steps use saved [/saved_model] and latest data for prediction and write results to DB.

-Results should be writen to DB.
+In case where we only do prediction once right after retraining (e.g. DSS-Quant-AIvalue).
+This component is not applicable.

-Trained model should be save in [/saved_model].
+In other cases, prediction service will be scheduled separately from retaining.

 ## Overview